Chapter 16: Reproduction: development and physiology

 Reproductive structures: production patterns in time and space

 For most organisms, the normal activities involve the acquisition of matter and energy and the act of reproduction shifts resources from structures that acquire matter and energy to those that are involved in reproduction.
-For a plasmodial slime mold the shift in structure and behavior is dramatic and involves the whole organism: the coenocytic film that has been spreading across the substrate, finding food, suddenly shifts to a completely different structure, one that is immobile and unable to feed but is able to produce propagules.
+For a plasmodial slime mold the shift in structure and behavior is dramatic and involves the whole organism: the coenocytic film that has been spreading across the substrate, finding food, suddenly shifts to a completely different structure, one that is immobile and unable to feed but one that is able to produce propagules.

 For some plants, sexual reproduction involves a dramatic reorganization comparable to the slime mold.
 Remember that a flower is a transformed branch and that branches are ‘new modules’, significant not only for their growth but also because of its potential to produce even more modules.
 The transition of that branch to a flower changes all this — it converts an indeterminate structure, capable of growing and producing more modules, into a determinate structure that produces a flower or flowers and then a fruit and then dies, eliminating that module, and removing its potential to produce any other modules.
 If all the shoots of a plant transition to flowering at the same time, then the plant as a whole becomes determinate and will die after fruiting.
 This is what happens in wheat (Fig. 3).

 We can identify two ‘extremes’ in the pattern of allocation of resources to reproduction, one involves partitioning the organism in space and the other involves partitioning it in time.
 Some organisms, like cinnamon ferns, most algae and many fungi, simultaneously produce parts for reproduction and parts that conduct ‘normal’ activities.
 While the degree of partitioning may vary with time, the organism grows and reproduces more or less continuously.
 At the other extreme are organisms that spend part of their life growing and and then transform into a different type of organism in order to reproduce.
-Examples include butterflies, mayflies, carrot (Queen Anne’s lace), burdock, beet and mullein, all of which produce a very short stem with multiple leaves and no branches in the first year of life.
+Examples include butterflies, mayflies, carrot (Queen Anne’s lace) , burdock, beet and mullein, all of which produce a very short stem with multiple leaves and no branches in the first year of life.
 In the second year the stem elongates, branches form and flowers and fruits are produced.
 Most of the material stored from the first year of growth is directed to the developing seeds.
 In addition, the leaves are dismantled to provide additional resources.
 Consequently, the ability of the plant to photosynthesize disappears and the plant dies in the process of flowering and fruiting.
-In the first year the plant focuses on growth (acquisition of materials), in the second, on reproducing.
+In the first year the plant focuses on growth (acquisition of materials) , in the second, on reproducing.

 Control of reproduction and sex

 In most organisms the ability to reproduce is controlled by cues from the environment that are sensed and bring about changes in structure and allocation of resources.
 Although it is often assumed that reproduction (and hence population growth) is dictated by resources, there certainly are situations where resources are available but organisms do not utilize these resources to reproduce.
-Instead of being tied to resources, many organisms’ reproduction is tied to specific cues in the environment–they respond to these cues by reproducing.
-Stated another way, although adequate resources may be necessary for reproduction, they are often not sufficient to bring about reproduction.
+Instead of being tied to resources, many organism s’ reproduction is tied to specific cues in the environment–they respond to these cues by reproducing.
+Stated another way, although adequate resources are necessary for reproduction, they are often not sufficient to bring about reproduction.
 Among other things this makes predicting population growth more difficult.
 This topic will be considered more when discussing the behavior of populations.
 Here we will discuss the particular cues that organisms utilize to trigger the reproductive process, sexual or asexual, and then consider the (primarily sexual) reproductive patterns found in flowering plants and some specific cues that control many plants’ reproductive patterns.

 Cues to initiate reproduction and/or sex

 For many unicellular organisms reproducing by mitosis, reproduction simply involves the achievement of a particular stage in cellular development.
 This is generally somehow tied to growth, i.e., the accumulation of enough materials that the cell can be partitioned in two.
 Growth is connected to time (‘cells have to reach a certain age to reproduce’) but only as mediated by material acquisition.
 Bacteria that divide every 20 minutes are not timing the intervals, there are processes taking place, some of them fundamentally tied to the acquisition of materials, that take 20 minutes to occur.
-If you change the temperature or change the availability of materials bacteria will take a longer time to divide.
+If you change the temperature or change the availability of materials, bacteria will take a longer time to divide.
 Also, as noted above, organisms have the ability to change their rate of material acquisition, i.e., they control how fast they grow, and because of this, they can control their rate of reproduction.

-Although all eukaryotes appear to be able to keep time, very few (?none?) have reproduction or sex cued specifically by time (i.e., have a stopwatch that is initiated and then reproduces at the end of a specific time).
+Although all eukaryotes appear to be able to keep time, very few have reproduction or sex cued specifically by time (i.e., have a stopwatch that is initiated and then reproduces at the end of a specific time).
 However, it is common, especially for plants that have been selected for cultivation, that an integration of time and temperature determines flowering.
 Plants need to grow to a certain stage in order to reproduce and this requires time and favorable temperatures.
-Many seed packets for home gardeners state something like ‘flowers in 60 days’—this is assuming a ‘normal’ temperature regime; if temperatures are cold, it might take 70 days.
+Many seed packets for home gardeners state something like ‘flowers in 60 days’— this is assuming a ‘normal’ temperature regime; if temperatures are cold, it might take 70 days.
 This idea of integrating time and temperature is discussed more in Chapter 26.